msrajawat298/Data-Structure-using-JS/Interview_prepration/JS/JS interview.md

   - Usage: Useful in scenarios like event handling, configuration settings, and creating partially applied functions.

 ### What is JWT token and d/f part of jwt token?
+  - A JWT (JSON Web Token) is a compact, URL-safe token used for securely transmitting information between parties as a JSON object.
+  - It consists of three parts: Header, Payload, and Signature.
+### Is there any other reason why JWT token is use other that authentication?
+  - Yes, for not maintain the session. for example in distributed System we are using load balancer.
+If we are using session then load balancer has to check every time to sent the request to that server there first session was created.
+For Prevent that issue we are using JWT token.
+JWT token it self containing all the detail that required to handshake again.
+[Click to learn more](https://www.youtube.com/shorts/4o2AkDC8Z9c)
 ### Difference between packages and libraries and framework?
 ### D/F B/W Promise.All and Promise.Settled?
 ### D/F B/W slice and splice?